ocp-te-isv/aks_varnish_jboss/README.md

 # High Performance JBoss hosting in AKS, using Varnish, CDN and MySQL.

+Please note that this documentation is in progress, and as such should not be relied upon!

 ## Overview

 The solution will be hosted in Azure.